hipwar/hipwar.github.io/index.md

 [playlist](/playlist.md)

 [stay](/derp.md)

-In the complexity of the world, find solace in the
+In the complex find the
 > happiness of pursuit

 ### don't underestimate how great it is to be here